Claveler/cocktailfinder/FONT_SWITCHING.md

 # 🎨 Font Switching Guide

-Easy font testing system for CocktailFinder - switch between different Google Fonts with one line change!
+Easy font testing system for Piscola.net - switch between different Google Fonts with one line change!

 ## 🚀 How to Switch Fonts